alantump/Hotel_review_project/README.md

 Thus, people are willing to pay quite a bit more for hotels with good scores (see literature: https://api.semanticscholar.org/CorpusID:54877756 or https://api.semanticscholar.org/CorpusID:203160926).
 On the other hand, this also means that people pay too much for hotels whose scores do not reflect their true quality.

-Here we developed a Streamlit app (Hopefully soon Google Chrome extension) to better inform consumers what allows them to better judge the quality of the hotel by providing additional information about the ratings and reviews.
+Here we developed a Streamlit app to better inform consumers what allows them to better judge the quality of the hotel by providing additional information about the ratings and reviews.

 It has following features:

 1. Trend Detector: which identifies hotels that have deteriorating review scores by comparing average ratings with recency weighted averages.
 2. A quantitative and qualitative overview of the hotels.
-3. A RAG system allowing the customer to ask questions about a specific hotel (e.g., How is the internet connection?) or generally about hotels in an area (Which hotels have good beds?).
+3. A RAG system allowing the customer to ask questions about a specific hotel (e.g., How is the internet connection?)
-4. Not implemented yet: Reason Extractor.
-An NLP model that identifies reviews that are associated with deteriorating hotels, thereby providing additional insights.
-5. Not implemented yet: A Recommendation system allowing to find similar hotels.

 ## How to use it